shpaz/amq-streams-workshop/6-monitor-amq-system/README.md

 my-cluster-zookeeper-0                                1/1     Running   0          2m29s
 my-cluster-zookeeper-1                                1/1     Running   0          2m29s
 my-cluster-zookeeper-2                                1/1     Running   0          2m29s
 ```
--   we have our `amq-streams-cluster-oprator` which is the amq-streams operator
+-   We have our `amq-streams-cluster-oprator` which is the amq-streams operator
--   we have 3 kafka pod and 3 zookeeper pods as stated in `spec.kafka.replicas` and `spec.zookeeper.replicas` accordingly
+-   We have 3 Kafka pod and 3 Zookeeper pods as stated in `spec.kafka.replicas` and `spec.zookeeper.replicas` accordingly
--   we also have an entity operator, which comprises of the topic operator and the User operator,
+-   we also have an entity operator, which comprises of the topic operator and the User operator
--   lastly, we have our kafka exporter which exports our cluster metrics as stated in `spec.kafkaExporter` , the operator creates a service to reach this pod.
+-   Lastly, we have our kafka exporter which exports our cluster metrics as stated in `spec.kafkaExporter` , the operator creates a service to reach this pod

+## Step 3

-**open the prometheus.yaml file, and edit the namespace according to your project in line 50**
+**Open the prometheus.yaml file, and edit the namespace according to your project in line 50**

-you can also use sed on CHANGE_ME in order to achieve this.
+you can also use sed on CHANGE_ME in order to achieve this (We need Prometheus to access the Kubernetes API, and to do so we should create the needed  Role).

-now, lets run prometheus in our cluster:
+Now, lets run `Prometheus` in our cluster:
 ```bash
 $ oc apply -f prometheus.yaml
 ```

-lets make sure that we can see metrics in our prometheus ui at its route.

-then, lets create our grafana and grafana dashboards:
+## Step 4

+Make sure the needed Prometheus resources were created, try to access your Prometheus route.

+## Step 5

+Create you `Grafana` deployment:

 ```bash
 oc apply -f grafana.yaml
 ```

-now, we will create a consumer producer, user and a topic just like in previous exercises, so the metrics shown won't be bland:
+## Step 6

+TRy and access you `Grafana` route, do you have any data? why?

+## Step 7

+After we have our monitoring system up and running, we can now create some workload on our `Kafka` cluster, to see if we get the data to our `Grafana` dasboards:

 ```bash
 oc create -f - <<EOF